 - The length of the sides (in crosses) is always a multiple of four, except for the first stitch in the middle.
 So the pattern in crosses that are added goes like this:

-- Note that students at Level Three are not expected to write algebraic formulae though some may represent a rule in words of invented symbols, e.g. “If you count the number of crosses along one side of the square you can multiply that number by four then take off four.”
+- Students at Level Three are not expected to write algebraic formulae though some may represent a rule in words of invented symbols, e.g. “If you count the number of crosses along one side of the square you can multiply that number by four then take off four.”
+Algebraic formulas could be the focus of an extension activity for interested students who are ready to be extended.

 - Slide twelve: At this point students might be invited to create their own tukutuku pattern using the grid at the bottom of the copymaster.
 Alternatively you might give them the challenging task on slide 12.
 Encourage the students to structure each pattern.
 For example, the rows of the tapatoru pattern contain 12 + 11 + 10 +…+ 3 + 2 + 1 crosses which totals to 78 crosses.
 The pātiki pattern has a 5 x 5 array of black crosses and a 4 x 4 array of red crosses, so has a total of 25 + 16 = 41 crosses.

 There are cheap and accessible materials available to create tops.
-This video take a scientific approach to the making different tops:
+This video takes a scientific approach to making different tops:

 - The first mathematical challenge is finding the exact centre of a circle.
 Discuss what is likely to happen if the hole is not in the middle of the plastic bottle top.
 Since tops rely on balance an off-centre top will not spin for long.
 Challenge the students to find a way to find the centre of a circle.
 You might give them some paper circles to experiment with.
 Rulers and pencils will also be helpful.